-While air travel is still uncertain at this time, one thing you can do is pack your bags and take a good old-fashioned spring break road trip.
-Whether you opt for a car or go all out with an RV (check out our prep guide!), it’s time to get out of the house, breathe in some fresh air, and soak up all that gorgeous spring scenery in the good ‘ole USA — talk about the perfect road trip.
+If you want to get away but don't want to fly for one reason or another, one thing you can do is pack your bags and take a good old-fashioned spring break road trip!
+Whether you opt for a car or go all out with an RV (check out our prep guide!), it’s time to get out of the house, breathe in some fresh air, and soak up all that gorgeous spring scenery in the good ‘ole USA — talk about the perfect spring break road trip!

-Ahead, some of the best trips to take in the US.
+Wondering where to go?
+We've listed some of the best family spring break road trips to take in March and April in the US below.

 Northeast: Bar Harbor, Maine